pie-catt/VipChatApp/README.md

-# VipWebChat
+# VipChatApp

-VipWebChat is a simple, yet powerful web-based chat application built using the [Javalin](https://javalin.io/) framework, WebSocket technology, and other modern tools.
-This application allows multiple users to chat in real-time with a smooth and responsive user experience.
+VipChatApp is a simple, yet powerful web-based chat application built using the [Javalin](https://javalin.io/) framework, WebSocket technology, and other modern tools.
+This application allows multiple users to chat in real-time.
 ## Features

 - **Real-time Messaging:** Chat with other users in real-time.